 Avocado: Use a medium, ripe avocado in the hummus.
 You need about 1 cup of avocado which is what you'll get from 1 medium avocado.

 Lemon juice: The fresh lemon juice really brightens the hummus; plus, it helps keep it from turning brown immediately after making.

 Olive oil: Extra virgin olive oil is best in the Spinach Avocado Hummus to make it more flavorful but any olive oil is ok.

 Water: You need liquid to help the hummus come together.
 You can also use extra lemon juice or the liquid from the canned chickpeas, otherwise known as aquafaba.
 Olive oil is another alternative for an extra rich hummus but I find it to be too much.

 Spinach: Fresh baby spinach or regular spinach will both work in this spinach hummus.
-When blended into the chickpeas and avocado, you cannot taste a difference between the two.
-In fact, you don’t get much spinach flavor since fresh spinach isn’t very flavorful.
+When blended into the chickpeas and avocado, you cannot taste the difference between the two.
+In fact, you don't get much spinach flavor since fresh spinach isn't very flavorful.